-(2) A statement regarding discrimination and harassment will appear in the university bulletins (graduate and undergraduate), on the webpage of the office of equal opportunity and policy compliance, and relevant portions shall be referenced in "The Code of Student Rights, Responsibilities, and Conduct."
+(2) A statement regarding discrimination and harassment will appear in the university bulletins (graduate and undergraduate), on the webpage of the office of equal opportunity and policy development, and relevant portions shall be referenced in "The Student Code of Conduct."

 (P) Information, assistance, and counseling.

 (1) Individuals may seek general information, anonymously or otherwise, regarding this policy by contacting any of the following offices/units.
 However, general inquiries with these offices/units will not be considered a report to the university and will not result in action under this policy.